top of page

 Enter HOPE at the Crossroads

-The building, which is next door to our Downtown Clinic, will be used as a Behavioral Health and Wellness Center.
+We purchased the building next door to our Downtown Clinic on Scott Street, to be used as a Behavioral Health and Wellness Center.
 Funds raised will go towards transforming this dilapidated old building into a welcoming and functioning counseling and wellness center.
+We are seeking funding for renovation and construction of the property, as well as funding for furniture, fixtures, and equipment.
+The building will be ready to serve our community in late 2026.

 Due to recent break-ins, we've had to temporarily board up the house for safety reasons.
 This is the current condition of the property: